 * Enabling OpenGL

-- Start with a Black Background, and create your text in White.
-The font used is Geometry Soft Pro, the size is 150 px (you’ll be able to scale the 3D text anytime though), set the Tracking value to 25 to leave more space between the letters, and click the All Caps button.
+Create a new 1024 x 768 px document.
+Start with a Black Background, and create your text in White.
+The font used is Geometry Soft Pro, the Size is 150 px (you’ll be able to scale the 3D text anytime though), set the Tracking value to 25 to leave more space between the letters, and click the All Caps button.

 A dialog box will appear telling you that this will rasterize the type layer, and you will no longer be able to modify your text.
 If you are sure you don’t need to modify your text, click yes and continue.

 In the Repoussé dialog box, set the Depth to 5.5 or any other value you like depending on the length of extrusion you want.
-Change the Scale to 0.8, the Texture to Tile, and check Shear.
+Change the Scale to 0.8, the Texture to Tile, and check the Shear button.

-We are also going to add some Bevel to the Front side, so change the Height to 10, the Width to 7, and choose Cone for the Contour.
+We are also going to add some Bevel to the Front side, so change the Height to 10, the Width to 7, and the Contour to Cone.

 (Read more about the 3D Axis and 3D object and camera tools).